damienlethiec/after-le-wagon/README.md

    components & a real naming convention for your next big projects.
 1. Then, show your skills to the entire world on [Codepen] by sharing some [next level Japanese Sushi Toggle Button] ! :yum:
-1. Ofc, your Codepen profile can be written in something a bit more advanced if you wish.
+1. Of course, your Codepen profile can be written in something a bit more advanced if you wish.
 Why not [Stylus] (some cool features and ponctuation free) and [Haml] (_a bit_ more readable HTML) ?
+1. Bootstrap is nice but you want to discover other CSS frameworks ?
+There are plenty of them, like [Materialize], [Bulma] or [Carbon Design System].
 1. Want to know what Bootstrap does behind the scenes in it's 4th version ?
 Wes has a free [Flexbox] lesson just for you !
 You'll see that it's helps a lot for some homemade responsive Webdesign.
 1. CSS Grid is another cool feature released not so long ago.
 We don't have any goods links here but feel free to pull request one ! :smirk:
+1. Tell me something, do you like the animations of this [studio] ?
+It's using [Greensock], part of it is free and it allow you to make some awesome design effects.
+[Petr Tichy] has some free lessons on it !

 ### Become a mobile developer